 Figure 13.
-Disparity bias error (left) and rms error (right) of the subpixel disparity interpolation, obtained by varying the amount of horizontal image shift. disparity, we can estimate the amount of subpixel error contributed by the subpixel interpolation.
-The results (Figure 13 left plot) indicate that the subpixel quadratic interpolation has a bias error in estimating the subpixel disparity value.
-The bias tends towards the nearest integer disparity, and is about 0 at half-pixel (integer-and-a-half) disparities.
-Due to a large bias value at quarter-pixel disparities, the rms disparity error relative to the actual horizontal image shift yields double humps (Figure 13 right plot) at integer+1/4 and integer+3/4 pixels.
-The overall stereo disparity rms error due to subpixel interpolation can be computed as the disparity rms error over all integerpixel and fractional-pixel disparities, or $\sigma{\Lambda d \ interpol} = 0.11$ pixel.
-Without subpixel interpolation, the stereo disparity peak bias error would have been ± 0.5 pixel, and the rms error would have been 0.29 pixels.
-4.5 Vertical misalignment Vertical misalignment caused by imperfect camera calibration also affects stereo performance.
+Disparity bias error (left) and rms error (right) of the subpixel disparity interpolation, obtained by varying the amount of horizontal image shift.
+The results (Figure 13 left side) indicate that the subpixel quadratic interpolation has a bias error in estimating the subpixel disparity value.
+The bias tends towards the nearest integer disparity, and is about 0 at half integer disparities.
+Due to a large bias value at quarter integer disparities, the rms disparity error relative to the actual horizontal image shift yields double humps (Figure 13 right side) at integer+0.25 and integer+0.75 pixels.
+The stereo disparity rms error due to subpixel interpolation can be computed as the disparity rms error over all integer and fractional disparities, or $\sigma{\Delta d.interpol} = 0.11$ pixel.
+4.5 Vertical misalignment Vertical misalignment caused by imperfect camera calibration also affects the stereo performance.
 To investigate the effect of vertical misalignment, the left image is shifted both horizontally and vertically (Figure 14).
 Figure 15 shows the bias and rms errors of the stereo disparity estimate for various vertical disparities.
-The curves show mean deviation, and the vertical bars show standard deviation from the mean for 0.0 to -0.5 pixel vertical shifts.
-Horizontal shifts of 8.1-8.4 pixels have a negative mean deviation, biased towards 8 pixels, while horizontal shifts of 8.6-8.9 pixels have a positive mean deviation, biased towards 9 pixels.
-Vertical shift reduces the mean bias error somewhat, but increases the rms error.
-The stereo disparity rms error caused by only vertical misalignment can be computed by considering only integer horizontal image shifts (Figure 16, red square marks), while the stereo disparity error caused by both subpixel
+The